1063 Brands 3367 Models 24359 Galleries 15391 Typefaces 6273 Patents

 The TWDB gallery numbers, yes an anecdotal sampling, currently suggest that as many as 5,000 1921 models were made.

 The three month run in 1920 are the true prototypes and are certainly rare.
-By contrast, 1921 single shifters are unusual, but not rare.
+By contrast, 1921 single shifters are unusual, but not rare. *RP updated his info sometime before 2/2/26 to reflect this.

 A nice survivor that needed lot's of roller experimenting to get it to feed fairly well.
 I think the platen is swollen to a slightly larger diameter.
 Who knows what it may have been cleaned with at some point.
 The A key legend is off and the key ring was barely hanging on, so I repaired this and decided it was best to leave the legend as it was because easy rotation wasn't happening and it risked losing the whole thing.
-Types pretty good and leaves a good impression on a soft, but trashed platen.
+Types pretty well and leaves a good impression on a soft, but trashed platen.

 Typeface Specimen: